 TDS at the rate of 10 % shall be deducted on payments of interest of more than 10,000 in aggregate during the financial year

-Section 194C – TDS on contract payments at 1 % if payment / credit made to individual or huf and 2 % for other person.
+Section 194C – TDS on contract payments at 1 % if payment/credit is made to individuals or HUF and 2 % for other people.

-Limit – Rs.30,000 for the single transaction during the financial year through any mode of payment/credit.
+Limit – Rs.30,000 for a single transaction during the financial year through any mode of payment/credit.

-Rs.1,00,000 In case the aggregate total during the financial year
+Rs.1,00,000 In case of the aggregate total during the financial year

 TDS on rent other than Land and Building @ 2 %